umbraco/UmbracoDocs/umbraco-cloud/release-notes/2024-07-releasenotes.md

 Use it to track and analyze the carbon emissions associated with your Umbraco Cloud projects.
 The dashboard provides clear metrics, helping you understand the environmental impact of your cloud usage.

-The Sustainability Dashboard is available now to all Umbraco Cloud users. it is part of our ongoing commitment to supporting greener, more sustainable cloud solutions.
-We’re excited to see how it helps you in your journey towards a more eco-friendly digital presence.
+The Sustainability Dashboard is available now to all Umbraco Cloud users.
+It is part of our ongoing commitment to supporting greener, more sustainable cloud solutions.
+We are excited to see how it helps you on your journey towards a more eco-friendly digital presence.